-MPI chooses the method depending on internal heuristics, the type of MPI communication that is involved, and some user-tunable variables.
+The MPI library chooses the transfer method depending on internal heuristics, the type of MPI communication that is involved, and some user-tunable variables.
 When using the GRU to transfer data and messages, the MPI library uses the GRU resources it allocates via the GRU resource allocator, which divides up the available GRU resources.
-It fairly allocates buffer space and control blocks between the logical processors being used by the MPI job.
+It allocates buffer space and control blocks between the logical processors being used by the MPI job.